 Beautiful gardens in Africa

-13) Le Jardin Marjorelle
+15) Le Jardin Majorelle

 It took French painter Jacques Majorelle 40 years to create these beautiful walled gardens surrounding his villa and Cubist art studio in Marrakech, Morocco.

 In 1980, fashion designer Yves Saint Laurent and his partner Pierre Berge bought the property and restored and added to the gardens.

-Today, the non-profit Majorelle Garden is open to the public and comprises the gardens – complete with burbling fountains, towering palms, crimson bougainvillea and interesting cacti – plus a Berber Museum.
+It comprises the gardens – complete with burbling fountains, towering palms, crimson bougainvillea and interesting cacti – plus a Berber Museum.

-14) Kirstenbosch National Botanical Gardens
+16) Kirstenbosch National Botanical Garden

 Also popular is the Tree Canopy Walkway (known locally as “The Boomslang” or “tree snake”), where you walk along a raised curved bridge high above the treetops.

 Beautiful Asian gardens

 Indeed, the name “Kenrokuen” means the garden containing the six elements of a beautiful garden – spaciousness, tranquility, artificial construction, antique elegance, water features and a magnificent view.

 One of the three most beautiful landscaped gardens in Japan, these gardens feature almost 9,000 trees, man-made winding streams, the oldest fountain in Japan and a teahouse built in 1774.

-16) Singapore Botanic Gardens
+18) Singapore Botanic Gardens

 Spreading out over 200+ acres, these world famous gardens are made for walking or jogging in a forest-like setting in the heart of the go-go city of Singapore.

 And we were wowed by the orchid garden with its incredible collection of beautiful orchids in a rainbow of colors.

-17) Nong Nooch Tropical Garden
+19) Nong Nooch Tropical Garden

-Nong Nooch | Website
+Nong Nooch: Website

 Beautiful gardens in Mexico

-18) Vallarta Botanical Gardens
+20) Vallarta Botanical Gardens

-Registered with Botanic Gardens Conservation International in England, the gardens also include roses and orchids, a field of 6,000 blue agaves and a carnivorous plant collection.
+Registered with Botanic Gardens Conservation International in England, these beautiful natural gardens include roses and orchids, a field of 6,000 blue agaves and a carnivorous plant collection.

 Walking past tangled vanilla vines, we were amazed by the symphony of birdsong and cicadas and the variety of butterflies flitting about.

-We loved the mojitos, made with basil and mint (picked fresh from the gardens), avocado stuffed with shrimp salad and organic wood-oven flatbread.
-It’s delightful to watch all the colorful birds from the deck too.
+We loved the mojitos, made with basil and mint (picked fresh from the gardens).
+We also dined on avocado stuffed with shrimp salad and organic wood-oven flatbread – delicious!

 Getting to the 250-acre preserve, nestled 1,300 feet above sea level in the Sierra Madre Mountains, is part of the fun.

-19) Floating gardens of Xochimilco
+21) Floating gardens of Xochimilco

-A series of waterways about 45 minutes south of downtown Mexico City, Xochimilco means “Place of the Flowers” in Nahuatl, the language of the Aztecs.
+Made up of a series of waterways about 45 minutes south of downtown Mexico City, Xochimilco means “Place of the Flowers” in Nahuatl, the language of the Aztecs.